VaskarO/Web-Dev/Property-offer-app/frontend/README.md

-# A sales and rental property listing service provider webapplication.
+# A sales and rental property listing service provider web application.